Synonym(s)

 - Varicella

-- Fever, hemorrhagic (virus?).
+- Fever, hemorrhagic (RNA viruses from 4 families).

 - Viral exanthema (maculo-papular/vesicular) - impaired immunocompetence:

-- HIV-associated exanthema (in risk group)
+- HIV-associated exanthema (in at-risk group).

-- Cytomegalovirus infections (with immunosuppression)
+- cytomegalovirus infections (in immunosuppression)

-- Eccema herpeticatum (HSV) (for atopic eczema)
+- Eccema herpeticatum (HSV) (in atopic eczema)

-- Zoster generalisatus (Varicella zoster virus) (in immunosuppression).
+- Zoster generalisatus (varicella zoster virus) (in immunosuppression).

-- bacterial and other infectious exanthema:
+- Bacterial and other infectious exanthema:

 - Bacterial and other infectious exanthema (moderately common):

-- Scarlet fever (Streptococcus pyogenes toxin)
+- Scarlet fever (Streptococcus pyogenes toxin).

-- Syphilis (Treponema pallidum)
+- Syphilis (Treponema pallidum).

-- Staphylococcus scarlet fever (Staphylococcus aureus toxins)
+- Staphylococcal scarlet fe ver (Staphylococcus aureus toxins)

 - Toxic shock syndrome (Staphylococcus aureus toxins)

-- Lyell Syndrome
+- Lyell syndrome

 - Lyme disease (Borrelia spp.).

-- Bacterial and other infectious exanthema (rare):
+- Bacterial and other infectious exanthems (rare):

 - Mycoplasma exanthema

-- Cat scratch disease (Bartonella henselae)
+- cat scratch disease (Bartonella henselae)

 - Psittacosis (Chlamydia psittaci)